 Beyond Leadership – Some Dimensions

-“Leadership is changing as networked models become more prominent.
-Great overview of some key emerging attributes: curiosity, courage, and empowering others.
+“Leadership is changing as networked models become more prominent—great overview of key emerging attributes: curiosity, courage, and empowering others.
 And yes, you can FEEL the difference immediately.
 It’s remarkable.
-Great overview from @rotanarotana”
+Great overview from @rotanarotana.”

 During an immersive digital and F2F art experience at the exhibition ‘Beyond Limits’, this photo was brought by Team Lab during the Japonismes 2018 Festival, Paris, France.

 ‘Leadership’ is not on my ordre du jour every day.
 But, as I share actionable insights that transform the “learn-work” space and hang out via projects and conversations with interesting people about ‘leadership development, this topic is related and triggers an interest.
 So, here are below some actionable insights and thoughts on being and becoming a leader in the Connection Age.

 “I have often said that the essence of leadership or management in organizations is helping make your network smarter, more resilient, and able to make better decisions.
 It is not telling people what to do, or managing how they get things done, especially in an age where more work is unique and non-routine.
 Those doing the work are often the only ones who really understand the context.

 John Wenger says that empowerment is a term that we should avoid when it comes to management of organizations.
 He says it is better to focus on enablement.” — @hjarche